Lets Talk Products

 Each RV Tank Heater has a built-in sensor to monitor the fluid contents of the tank once power is supplied, this sensor is designed to power cycle the tank heater ‘ON/OFF’ to maintain fluid contents between approx. 44°F (6.7°C) and 64°F (17.8°C).
 Turning ‘ON’ at approx. 44° and heating up to approx. 64° and shutting ‘OFF’, allowing contents to cool down and restart the cycle, also saving on power consumption.
 Equipped with an easy peel-n-stick backing making these heat panels uncomplicated to install on any RV tank.

 You should note that prior to powering up any UltraHeat system two conditions must be encountered, fluid is present in the areas were you have heaters, and ambient temperatures have fallen to freezing or below and will remain.
-These heaters are designed to be an anti-freezing system and to work in colder temperatures, operation in warmer temperatures or with no fluids present could damage your system.
-Having “Fluids present” is like placing a pot on the stove, we rely on the fluids to act like a heat sink and draw the heat into itself and away from the surface were heat is applied.
+These heaters are designed to keep RV holding tanks from freezing and to work only in colder temperatures, operation in warmer temperatures or with no fluids present could damage your system.
+Having “Fluids present” is like placing a pot with water on the stove, we rely on the fluids to act like a heat sink and draw the heat into itself and away from the surface were heat is applied.
 There must be fluid present within the storage container, volume constant at a minimum to cover the area of the panel’s mounting surface with a little of fluid.

 For more information on how to select, install or operate RV Pipe and Pipe Elbow Heaters